dzuk-mutant/nice-screen-buckets/buckets.md

 ##### portable1
 Devices between 7 - 8".
+This is generally quite an archaic device format nowadays, but this bucket also aligns with narrow tablet and desktop windows.

 | Device(s) | Viewport resolution (portrait) |
 | -- | -- |